Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Introduction

 where $d$ is a distance function that could change with $n$, and $\epsy>0$.
 As discussed in \cite{bar89p107}, if the distance function is the total variation distance or any distance function dominating the total variation distance, then there is no test that is asymptotically consistent: i.e. $P_F \rightarrow 0$ and $P_M \rightarrow 0$ as $n \rightarrow \infty$.
-On the other hand, there is a consistent test if the distance function is the total variation distance defined on a \emph{finite partition} of $[0,1]$: Let be a partition of $[0,1]$.
+On the other hand, there is a consistent test if the distance function is the total variation distance defined on a \emph{finite partition} of $[0,1]$: Let

+be a partition of $[0,1]$.
 The total variation distance defined on this partition is given by

 As the number of observations $n$ increases, it is desirable for a test to not only have a decreasing probability of error, but also be effective against an increasingly larger alternative set $\mathcal{Q}$.
 Therefore, we consider a sequence of distance functions defined with increasingly finer partitions.
-We restrict ourselves to partitions in which the cells of the partition have equal probabilities under $P$:
+We restrict ourselves to partitions of which the cells have equal probabilities under $P$:

-One reason to consider uniform cells, as argued in \cite{manwal42p306}, is that the total-variation distance based on this partition gives the best possible distinguishability with respect the Kolmogorov-Smirnov distance: Consider the maximum Kolmogorov-Smirnov distance between the null distribution and any alternative distribution that has zero partition-based total variation distance to the null distribution.
+One reason to consider uniform cells, as argued in \cite{manwal42p306}, is that the total-variation distance based on this partition gives the best possible distinguishability with respect to the Kolmogorov-Smirnov distance: Consider the maximum Kolmogorov-Smirnov distance between the null distribution and any alternative distribution that has zero partition-based total variation distance to the null distribution.
 Then among any partitions with the same number of cells, the maximum Kolmogorov-Smirnov distance is minimized by the partition with uniform cells.
+In other words, this partition minimizes $\sup_{Q: d_\prt(Q,P)=0}d_{KS}(Q,P)$ where $d_{KS}$ is the Kolmogorov-Smirnov distance.

 The dependence between $n$ and $m$ plays a significant role on test analysis and synthesis: the \emph{small sample} case in which $n/m\rightarrow 0$ has a different nature than the \emph{large sample} case in which $n/m \rightarrow \infty$.
 In the large sample case, the number of samples per cell increases to infinity, and thus eventually the underlying probability that $Y_i$ falls in each cell of $\prt$ can be estimated.
-This does not hold for the small sample case, in which $m$ increases faster than $n$.
+This does not hold for the small sample case in which $m$ increases faster than $n$.
 The goal of this paper is to find an appropriate analysis criterion for the small sample problem.